 Research in Italian Studies

-Since its foundation, the research of the Italian strand of the Department of Modern Languages and European Studies has been multi-disciplinary.
+Since its foundation, the research of the Italian Studies strand of the Department of Modern Langauges and European Studies has been multi-disciplinary.
 It covers not only Italian literature from the Middle Ages to the present, but also film, women's studies, and modern history: together with the university's Department of History, we have the largest group of modern Italian historians in the UK.

 Italian Studies at Reading was ranked in the top four nationally in the last Research Assessment Exercise.
 It has an extensive postgraduate programme, attracting large numbers of postgraduate students from overseas as well as from this country.